hobbsh/terraform-aws-eks/.github/ISSUE_TEMPLATE.md

 ## If this is a bug, how to reproduce?
-Please include a code sample if relevant.
+Please include a code sample if relevvant.